 1. It generates site traffic

-Two of the most basic components of any inbound marketing strategy are SEO and content marketing.
+Two of the most essential components of any inbound marketing strategy are SEO and content marketing.
 When you use them both, the result is more qualified traffic to your website that you can turn into customers or leads.
 You get them by creating in-depth, informative pages that are optimized for keywords relevant to your customers.

 The more content you create, the more opportunities you have to rank for specific keywords and phrases.
-Because pages rank individually (and not your site as a whole), you can continue researching and writing blog posts, article pages, and other types of content in order to rank for more queries in search engines like Google.
+Because pages rank individually (and not your site as a whole), you can continue researching and writing blog posts, article pages, and other types of content to rank for more queries in search engines like Google.

 When you rank for more terms, you can get more traffic, meaning that as you improve your strategy, you’ll continue to see higher traffic levels on your site.

-That being said, it’s important to note that traffic doesn’t always lead directly to revenue—but the more visitors your site attracts, the more potential customers come in contact with your company.
+That said, it’s important to note that traffic doesn’t always lead directly to revenue—but the more visitors your site attracts, the more potential customers come in contact with your company.